Hudson Motor Car Company: Origin

-The name "Hudson" came from Joseph L. Hudson, a Detroit department store entrepreneur and founder of Hudson's department store, who provided the necessary capital and gave permission for the company to be named after him.
-A total of eight Detroit businessmen formed the company on February 20, 1909, to produce an automobile which would sell for less than US$1,000 (equivalent to approximately $ in funds).
+A group of businesspeople established the Hudson Motor Car Company.
+Several had experience in the developing industry and shared a desire to build their own automobile company.
+The name "Hudson" came from Joseph L. Hudson, a Detroit department store entrepreneur and founder of Hudson's department store.
+He provided the initial capital and allowed the company to be named after him.

+A total of eight Detroit businessmen officially incorporated the company on 20 February 1909.
+With approximately $90,000 in primary capital provided by Hudson, who was named chairman, the goal was to produce an automobile that would sell for less than US$1,000 (equivalent to approximately $ in funds).

-One of the lead "car men" and an organizer of the company was Roy D. Chapin Sr., a young executive who had worked with Ransom E. Olds.
-(Chapin's son, Roy Jr., would later be president of Hudson-Nash descendant American Motors Corporation in the 1960s).
-The company quickly started production, with the first car driven out of a small factory in Detroit on July 3, 1909, at Mack Avenue and Beaufait Street on the East Side of Detroit, occupying the old Aerocar factory.
+One of the lead "car men" and an organizer of the company was Roy D. Chapin Sr., a young executive who had worked with Ransom E. Olds (Chapin's son, Roy Jr., would later be president of the Hudson-Nash descendant firm, American Motors Corporation in the 1960s).
+Others with automotive experience included Howard E. Coffin, an engineer; Fred Bezner, a purchasing agent; and James Brady, a mechanic and operations manager.

+Advertising for the new car drew approximately 4,000 potential customers to send in $25 deposits.
+The new company leased a vacant factory on the corner of Mack Avenue and Beaufait Street on the East Side of Detroit.
+This building was built in 1906 for the Aerocar Company.

-The new Hudson "Twenty" was one of the first low-priced cars on the American market and became successful with 4,508 sold the first year.
+The company quickly started production, with the first car driven out of the small factory on 3 July 1909.
+The new Hudson "Twenty" was one of the first low-priced cars on the American market and became a success, with 4,508 sold in the first year.
 This was the best first year's production in the history of the automobile industry and put the newly formed company in 17th place industry-wide, "a remarkable achievement at a time" when there were hundreds of makes being marketed.

-Successful sales volume required a larger factory.
+The increasing sales volume necessitated a larger factory.
 A new facility was built on a 22 acre parcel at Jefferson Avenue and Conner Avenue in Detroit's Fairview section that was diagonally across from the Chalmers Automobile plant.
 The land was the former farm of D.J.
 Campau.
-It was designed by the firm of renowned industrial architect Albert Kahn with 223,500 square feet and opened on October 29, 1910.
+It was designed by the firm of renowned industrial architect Albert Kahn, with 223500 sqft, and opened on 29 October 1910.
 Production in 1911 increased to 6,486.
+In 1913, there were 47 engineers working in the vehicle development.
 For 1914, Hudsons for the American market were now left-hand drive.